Four Rituals Guaranteed To Boost Your Team’s Energy and Performance

 What will we do differently next time?

-How do we want to act with each other going forward?
+How will we support each other going forward?

 Positive Attitude

 Imagine a basketball team that amped up its enthusiasm in the huddle even when they were behind.
-Imagine a work team that kept true to their rules of engagement no matter what their clients’ whims were that day.
+Imagine a work team that stayed true to their rules of engagement, no matter what their clients’ whims were that day.
 Positive attitude is not blind faith.
 It is the courage to believe in people and in the value of struggling with purpose.
 It is the creativity to find pockets of success even during a setback.
 It is refusing to allow fear, doubt, and anxiety to have control.
 It is the guts to cast a vision for tomorrow that’s better than today.
+One of the best ways to cultivate a positive attitude is to remember the Three Switches of the Compassion Mindset.

 Celebration

 The most resilient people and teams celebrate often.
-They never let busy schedules, the next deadline, or a setback stop them from relishing the positives.
+They never let busy schedules, the next deadline, or a setback stop them from relishing what went well.
 They affirm each other and delight in even the smallest successes.
 And they don’t wait for the win to celebrate because they know celebration is an attitude towards life, not dependent on what happens to them.

 Book Your Next Keynote Speaker